Molecule-Serverless/molecule-artifact/README.md

 **How to parse the data:**
 The results have the same format as the local DAG results.
-This confirms the claims in the paper that XPU-shim's neighbor IPC can help functions on different PU to achieve low communication latency (about 150--600us in most cases).
+As the Fig-9(b) in the paper presents the communication latencies of existing serverless platforms, e.g., both Lambda and OpenWhisk requires >10ms latencies, the shown result confirms the claims in the paper that XPU-shim's neighbor IPC can help functions on different PU to achieve low communication latency (about 150--600us in most cases).